Akino Fuku Museum

 I am sure that this project is the hope of all women everywhere.
 Let us also hope that this Exhibition will lead to additional opportunities throughout Japan, and all the countries of all the world, to communicate and express our humanity.

 The Women Beyond Borders exhibition at the Akino Fuku Museum opened in Tenryu on April 16th with a fanfare of women Taiko drummers resounding an ancient and powerful cadence amidst cedar forests and blue skies above the Tenryu river.
-The temple-like museum offered a powerful backdrop for the boxes from around the world.
+The fortress-like museum offered a powerful backdrop for the boxes from around the world.
+In addition to the permanent exhibition of works by the master artist Akino Fuku, several special and planned exhibitions are held at the museum throughout the year.

-At the opening we met Japanese participants and Yony Waite, WBB artist/curator from Kenya.
-The Mayor of Tenryu, the Director of Education, Director of the Akino Fuku Museum, and many others dignitaries gave formal speeches, which embraced a depth of understanding and appreciation of WBB and beyond to the power of the mythical significance of the box in a land which comprehends and reveres such things in daily life.
+At the opening we met Japanese participants and Yony Waite, WBB artist and curator from Kenya.
+The Mayor of Tenryu, the Director of Education, Director of the Akino Fuku Museum, and many other dignitaries gave formal speeches, which embraced a depth of understanding and appreciation of WBB and beyond to the power of the mythical significance of the box in a land which comprehends and reveres such things in daily life.